Comparing centrally managed and self-managed targets - AWS Security Hub

 A self-managed account or OU can't inherit a configuration policy from a parent node or from the root.
 For example, if you want all accounts and OUs in your organization to inherit a configuration policy from the root, you must change the management type of self-managed nodes to centrally managed.

-Specifying settings for self-managed accounts
+Options to configure settings in self-managed accounts

 Self-managed accounts must configure their own settings separately in each Region.